Vaibhav-2115/ProfitMax-Scheduler/README.md

 # 💼 ProfitMax Scheduler Solutions – Smart Project Scheduling System

-🚀 A profit-optimized project scheduling system built using Java, JDBC, and PostgreSQL, designed to automatically select and schedule client projects for maximum revenue using a Backtracking Algorithm.
+🚀 A profit-optimized project scheduling system built using Java, JDBC, and PostgreSQL, designed to automatically select and schedule client projects for maximum revenue using a Greedy Scheduling Algorithm.

 ---